cea-hpc/modules/doc/source/modulefile.rst

  This is not a modules specific command but another overloaded Tcl command and is similar to the :mfcmd:`break` or :mfcmd:`continue` commands.
-However, this command will cause the immediate cessation of this module and any additional ones on the command line.
+However, this command will cause the immediate cessation of this module.
+Any additional modules on the command line will not be evaluated even if the :mconfig:`error_on_multi_load` configuration option is set to ``continue``.
  This module and the subsequent modules will not be listed as loaded.
 No environment commands will be performed in the current module.

 .. mfcmd:: family name